mitradranirban/font-dakkhinee/fontbakery/fontbakery-report.md

 * u0996_u09cd.half has a counter-clockwise outer contour

 * u0996_u09cd.haln has a counter-clockwise outer contour

-* u0996_u09cd.haln has a counter-clockwise outer contour

-* u0996_u09cd.hln has a counter-clockwise outer contour

 * u0996_u09cd.hln has a counter-clockwise outer contour